A place of charm, memory and sea

 ... and history continues ... with you

-To stay at Villa Andry is to walk in the footsteps of the heroes of D-Day , to discover a unique place in memory and enjoy an exceptional stay in Normandy .
+Staying at Villa Andrymeans walking in the footsteps of the D-Day heroes, discovering a unique place steeped in history and enjoying an exceptional stay in Normandy.

-We will be happy to welcome you and share with you our passion for history and our love of the region .
+We will be happy to welcome you and share with you our passion for history and our love for the region.